Chicago Paid Sick Leave Laws: What Employers Need to Know

 NOTE: Employers subject to the Family and Medical Leave Act must follow additional sick leave requirements, which we have flagged below.

-- Exempt Employees: Covered employees who receive a salary, and are classified as “exempt” under the Fair Labor Standards Act, are assumed to have worked 40 hours per week.
-The rate of accrual for employees exempt from overtime is 1 hour of paid sick leave, for each week of employment.
+Covered employees who receive a salary and are classified as “exempt” under the Fair Labor Standards Act are assumed to have worked 40 hours per week.
+The rate of accrual for employees exempt from overtime is 1 hour of paid sick leave for each week of employment.

 For employers subject to FMLA, a covered employee may use a maximum of 60 hours of accrued paid sick leave, with 20 of those hours granted or carried over for FMLA-qualifying purposes.

 NOTE: Covered employers are not required to allow accrual while the employee is on paid or unpaid leave.

-If the employer follows the frontloading guidelines in the Ordinance, they will be exempt from accrual and carryover requirements.
+If the employer follows the frontloading guidelines in the ordinance, they will be exempt from accrual and carryover requirements.
 However, the frontloading requirements vary based on an employer’s FMLA status.

-- Non-FMLA employer (<50 employees): Employees are granted all 40 hours of Paid Sick Leave no later than 180 days after their start date.
+- Non-FMLA employer (<50 employees): Employees are granted all 40 hours of paid sick leave no later than 180 days after their start date.
 The employer is not required to provide additional leave.

-- FMLA-Qualifying Employer (50> employees): Employees are granted all 40 hours of Paid Sick Leave no later than 180 days after their start date.
+- FMLA-qualifying employer (>50 employees): Employees are granted all 40 hours of paid sick leave no later than 180 days after their start date.
 However, employers subject to FMLA must allow employees to use 20 of their 40 hours of Paid Sick Leave for FMLA-qualifying purposes.
 The employer must then grant an additional 20 hours of paid sick leave each subsequent year to be used for FMLA-qualifying purposes.

-- FMLA Grant Breakdown: In a frontloading scenario, an FMLA-eligible employee would receive all 40 hours of their paid sick leave, and be able to use 20 of those hours as FMLA time in their first year.
+- FMLA grant breakdown: In a frontloading scenario, an FMLA-eligible employee would receive all 40 hours of their paid sick leave. and be able to use 20 of those hours as FMLA time in their first year.
 Upon the additional grant of 20 hours of paid sick leave each subsequent year, the employee will then be able to take up to 40 hours of FMLA paid sick time per year, and a separate 20 hours of regular paid sick leave if necessary.

 NOTE: If the employee’s reason for paid sick leave does not qualify for FMLA purposes, then they remain capped at 40 maximum hours of regular paid sick leave.

 Once paid sick leave has been used by the covered employee, an employer must pay out the leave no later than the next regular payroll period.

-- Employee Notice Requirements: If the employee’s need for leave is foreseeable, they may be required to provide up to 7 days of advance notice before taking sick leave.
+If the employee’s need for leave is foreseeable, they may be required to provide up to 7 days of advance notice before taking sick leave.
 If the need for sick leave is unforeseeable, the employee must try to provide notice as soon as possible.

-7. Recordkeeping: Employers are required under the Ordinance to track employee hours, maintain records of sick leave accrual, and make this information available to the Department of Business Affairs and Consumer Protection (BACP) upon request.
+Employers are required under the ordinance to track employee hours.
+They are also required to maintain records of sick leave accrual.
+They must make this information available to the Department of Business Affairs and Consumer Protection (BACP) upon request.